OtabekAz/qa5-project/_DOCS/user/login.md

 * Email - input field, required, accept only existing on the database user’s email.

 #### Iryna Manukhina
 * Password - input field, required, masked by dots.

+#### Anzhelika Kusevych
+* Login button - in case of valid credentials, user is redirected to the user’s profile page.
+In case of invalid credentials, the error message appears.